matthewdmclaughlin/portfolio/README.md

 ## Objectives

-By the end of this UGH THE END, developers should be able to:
+By the end of this, developers should be able to:

 - Have something to show to potential future employers/recruiters/friends
 - Work on a portfolio and implement more and more features throughout SEI